JinoArch/JinosBloodBank/README.md

 # JinosBloodBank
-A site made of pure scratch
+A site made from pure scratch

 Used html for skeletal structure
 CSS for styling, animation